Best Vitamins for Teens: Do Teens Need Supplements?

 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to vitamin supplementation.

-Teenagers (and their parents) are often curious about what the best vitamins are for teens, and if any are really required.
-There's a significant amount of marketing from wellness brands targeted to teens, but teenagers are typically healthier than older adults as a function of their youth, so many don't require supplements at all.
+Teenagers (and their parents) are often curious about what the best vitamins are for teens, and if any are even necessary.
+A number of wellness brands target teens with their marketing, but teens are generally healthier than other population groups as a function of age.

-Are there specific vitamins that can benefit teens more than older adults?
-Should teens just avoid supplements entirely?
-And when are vitamins necessary?
+But are there specific vitamins that can benefit teens more than older adults?
+Should teens avoid supplements entirely?
+When are vitamins necessary?
+And do teen boys and girls require different vitamin intakes?

 In our opinion, the context in which vitamin supplementation makes sense for teens is in the event of a documented nutritional deficiency.

-Most teenagers get annual bloodwork done at their doctor's office, and many patients experience vitamin and mineral deficiencies due to a poor diet.
+Most teenagers get annual bloodwork done at their doctor's office, and many patients experience vitamin and mineral deficiencies due to poor dietary choices.

-Teenagers that eat a low-quality diet including significant amounts of processed foods are at a higher risk of vitamin deficiency compared to teens that eat a minimally-processed diet rich in whole foods.
+Teenagers who eat a low-quality diet including significant amounts of "processed" foods may be at a higher risk of vitamin deficiency compared to teens who eat a minimally-processed diet rich in whole foods.

-Below are two vitamins that it may make sense for teenagers to consider supplementing with.
+In the next two sections of this article, we'll discuss two individual nutrients that it may make sense for teenagers to consider supplementing with.

 Vitamin D3